Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Ottawa County Sanitary Engineer315 Madison StreetRoom 105Port Clinton, OH 43452Our phone number, email and mailing address can also be found on your monthly utility bill, or on the Sanitary Engineer contact page.

-At least 5 days before the due date, email Utility Billing, or write us at:
+If you originally enrolled in writing (submitted a form or email), at least 5 days before the due date, email Utility Billing, or write us at:

-Ottawa County Sanitary Engineer315 Madison StreetRoom 105Port Clinton, Ohio 43452Our phone email and mailing address can also be found on your monthly utility bill, or on the Sanitary Engineer contact page.
+Ottawa County Sanitary Engineer315 Madison StreetRoom 105Port Clinton, Ohio 43452Our phone, email and mailing address can also be found on your monthly utility bill, or on the Sanitary Engineer contact page.

 All financial institutions participate.

 Please continue to pay your utility bill until notification is made on your bill.
-Allow 6 to 8 weeks for automated payments to start.

 Backflow is a reversal of the normal direction of flow in a water system that may result in pollution or contamination of the water.
 A cross-connection is any arrangement whereby backflow can occur.
 It can be a temporary or permanent connection in the piping.